sharmamht19/-Model-Compression-with-Knowledge-Distillation/README.md

 - Python 3.7 or later
 - PyTorch
 - Transformers (Hugging Face)
-- Other dependencies listed in `requirements.txt`
+- Other dependencies listed in `Requirements.txt`

 ### Installation